kozm9000/vscodium-with-extensions-nix-shell/README.md

 cd vscodium-with-extensions-nix-shell
 ```

-`cd` again into `angular` or `nextjs` to use a shell with a predefined list of extensions for your preferred framework or use `shell.nix` at the root of the repo to define your own
+`cd` again into `angular` or `nextjs` to use a shell with a predefined list of extensions for your preferred framework or use `shell.nix` at the root of the repo to define your own.

 2.Enter the development shell with VSCodium: